 - The child is under age 22.

 - The child meets an eligible level of care based on the CLTS Functional Screen.
+Find more information about what to expect during the screening process.

 - The child lives in an eligible setting, as defined by the CLTS Waiver Program (PDF).